Rogue (esports): Tom Clancy's Rainbow Six Siege

 On August 24, 2017, Rogue signed the former roster of Vertical Gaming: John "Avian" Ackerly, Tyler "Ecl9pse" McMullin, George "KingGeorge" Kassa, Spencer "Slashug" Oliver, Austin "Yung" Trexler, and Tristan "Ranger" Perhson.
 Four days later, Yung left Rogue to return to Continuum; he was replaced with Bryan "Bryan" Agema on September 12.
 Kevin "Easilyy" Skokowski joined on December 22 after KingGeorge benched himself and eventually left due to family issues.

 On March 19, 2018, Emilio "Geo" Leynez Cuevas joined the team to replace Avian.
 On September 3, Geo and Bryan both left Rogue and were later replaced by Aaron "Shuttle" Dugger and Seth "supr" Hoffman, though supr would leave two months later.
 Franklyn "VertcL" Cordero replaced Supr on November 28, three days after the latter left.

 Rogue finished first at Dreamhack Valencia 2019 and qualified for the Six Major Raleigh 2019.
 At the Six Major 2019, Rogue placed ninth to twelfth after defeating Cyclops Athlete Gaming while losing to Team Secret twice in the group stage.
 After disappointing results at the Six Major Raleigh 2019, Ranger left the team and was replaced by the team's analyst, Eric "Reaper" Nohl.
 Taylor "Redeemer" Mayeur, an ex-Spacestation Gaming player, joined the team as a coach on October 9, 2019.

 After the team was relegated to Challenger League, Ecl9pse, VertcL, and Slashug all left and joined different teams and causing the disbanding of the team.
 This left Rogue without a spot in Challenger League due to the rule requiring 3/5 players to retain a spot.

 Shortly after though, on January 6, 2020, Rogue announced their buy out of the Vodafone Giants roster and the release of the remaining members of the North American roster.
 The buy out of the new roster had given them a spot in the European Rainbow 6 Pro League Season XI and the Six Invitational 2020.
 The team placed last at the Six Invitational 2020 after losing to Natus Vincere and eventual champions, Spacestation Gaming.

 In 2021, with the add of Prano they avoided relegations by placing fourth in EUL Stage 3 and they qualified for the Six Sweden Major.

 The victory over Team oNe in the quarterfinals gave Rogue a spot for the upcoming S.I.
 In August 2022 Rogue won against Faze Clan in the Six Major Berlin grand final, earning the EU region its first international Trophy since 2019.

+On October 6th, 2022 it's announced via Twitter that Rogue will merge with KOI where the team would play under the KOI banner.November 3rd,2023 via Twitter it is announced that Rogue and KOI will split amicably.
+November 19th 2023 splits Rogue from KOI and acquires the full roster.
+A few months later on February 14th 2024 Rogue announces a departure from competitive Rainbow Six Siege.